 The options are available at the server configuration step.
 You can also order and enable options directly via the OVHcloud Control Panel, after your service has been delivered.

-The vRack is a physical private network that is isolated from the internet.
-This means you can create your own cluster, or connect your server to an existing infrastructure.
-And you can do all of this at no extra cost.
+The vRack is a private network that is isolated from the internet.
+This means you can create your own cluster, or connect your server to an existing infrastructure — and you can do all of this at no extra cost.

 Through the vRack private network, you can secure the exchanges between your web server and your database.
 To do this, you must disable the public IP address of the dedicated server you want to protect.